nileshpandey3/friendbuy_test/README.md

 ### How to run the tests

 #### Pre-reqs
 1. Install selenium by ``pip install selenium``
-2. download and place the chromedriver executable in the project dir or in your system path
+2. Install requests library by `pip install requests`

 #### Steps
 1. Clone or download the project and open it in a suitable IDE e.g. Pycharm